horgh/twitter-tcl/README.md

 ## Setup

-  - Load oauth.tcl, twitlib.tcl, and twitter.tcl on to your bot.
+  - Load twitoauth.tcl, twitlib.tcl, and twitter.tcl on to your bot.
 You should
     ensure they load in this order as the first two are libraries that the latter depends on.
 Like other eggdrop scripts, you can place them in a scripts subdirectory, and source them as usual in your eggdrop configuration